# #

 As Guiding Principles This Blog will…

-- Attempt to post interesting new fixtures or unusual applications of existing fixtures.
+- Post interesting new fixtures or unusual applications of existing fixtures.

-- Post fixtures that form a basis for common sense advice on fixture selection and use.
+- Post fixtures as a basis for common sense advice on fixture selection and use.

-- Focus on small scale fixtures not complete displays or the store environment.
+- Focus on small scale fixtures and displays not the store environment.

 - Be a “rave” not a “rant” though downsides might be pointed out.